asheeshr/Bash-Scripts/README.md

 - Set gap between notifications using `-n <seconds>`
 - Add initial delay to load checking using `-b <seconds>`

+These options will last only throughout that specific run of the script.
+You should use these options to test and figure out what settings work out for you. once you know what changes you need to make, you can directly edit the configuration file `~/.highload.cfg` using any editor.

 To use this script:
 - Create a file called `notify-highload.sh` and paste the code or simply git clone this repository.
-- Give the script execution priveleges using `chmod +x ./notify-highload.sh`
+- Give the script execution privileges using `chmod +x ./notify-highload.sh`
 - Run from terminal or add it to your startup applications.
 Use atleast one of `-a` or `-g` to enable notifications.

 <h5>Tested On</h5>